Duckjaniels/Best_shop/README.md

 Responsive web design done on CL workshops

-Te main purpose of the project is creacting a resposive webiste with use of HTML 5 and scss with use of all basics.
+Te main purpose of the project is creating a responsive website with use of HTML 5 and scss with use of all basics.

 ## Table of Contents